Is l Will Find You Based on a True Story? All About the Harlan Coben Novel and Series Adaptation - Netflix Tudum

 See Sam Worthington and Britt Lower on the novel’s new cover art.

 Fans of Harlan Coben know his stories are full of strange disappearances, dark secrets, and intense mysteries.
-His new series I Will Find You, coming to Netflix on June 18, is no exception — and now there’s a new cover for Coben’s bestselling 2023 novel of the same name, featuring the stars of the forthcoming adaptation.
+His new series I Will Find You, now streaming on Netflix, is no exception — and now there’s a new cover for Coben’s bestselling 2023 novel of the same name, featuring the stars of the adaptation.

 Related Stories